-Audience: Franklin University Students using e-textbooks for their BlueQuill courses.
+Audience: Franklin University Students using e-textbooks and/or physical textbooks for their BlueQuill courses.

 Disclaimer: The results and functionality of the following article only apply to audience listed above.

-This articles serves as an overview to Franklin University's e-textbook initiative.
+This articles serves as an overview to Franklin University's e-textbooks and physical textbooks.
 Many of the subjects below contain links to other articles about this subject.

 Please see topic 1 of the following article: https://support.bluequill.com/hc/en-us/articles/228503107-E-Textbooks-With-Courseware-and-VitalSource